ZachJDev/Simple-Presentation/readme.md

 [Check out the live presentation here.](https://zachjdev.github.io/Simple-Presentation/)

 I hope to add a few screenshots to give you a taste of some features soon!

+## Issues

+Please feel free to submit any issues you've encountered or any pull requests for fixes you've implemented!